openebs-archive/openebs-docs/docs/operations.md

 ## Expanding the pool to more nodes

-When a new node is added, you may want to expand the cStor pool config to extend to that node so that a new pool instance is created on the new node.
-From 0.8.1 onwards, new cStor storage pool can be created on newly added Nodes using the existing StoragePoolClaim(SPC) by editing the corresponding SPC YAML.
-So that new Storage Pools will be created on new Nodes.
-This feature is available for the cStor storage pool creation using both auto and manual method.
+The pools can be horizontally scaled when a new node is added to the cluster and new pool will be created on the node once pool configuration is updated.
+This feature is added in 0.8.1.
+The configuration changes is different based on how you have created the cStor pool initially using *by specifying diskList* or *without specifying diskList* in the pool configuration YAML.
+The operations for expanding the pool to new nodes is given below.

+<h3><a class="anchor" aria-hidden="true" id="with-disklist"></a>With specifiying diskList</h3>

-For manual method, you have to edit the existing SPC YAML configuration file by adding the required disks names, which is part of new node, under `diskList` and change the `maxPools` count to the required value.
+With this approach, you have created cStor Pool initially using the steps provided [here](/docs/next/configurepools.html#manual-mode).
+With this approach, you have to add the required disks names under the `diskList` and update the `maxPools` count in the pool configuration(SPC) YAML.
+The expansion of the pool can be done using the following steps.

-For auto method, you have to edit the existing SPC YAML configuration by changing the `maxPools` count to the required number.
+**Step 1:** Edit the existing pool configuration YAML(SPC) .
+This can be done using `kubeclt edit spc <pool-config.yaml>`.

+**Step 2:** Add the new disks names from the new Nodes under the `diskList` .
+Disk name can be get from running `kubectl get disks`.

+**Step 3:** Update the `maxPools` count to the new value.
+If existing `maxPools` count is 3 and one new node is added, then `maxPools` will be 4.

+**Step 4:** Save the configuration file and this will automatically update the pool configuration YAML and create new cStor pool on the new node.

+**Step 5:** Verify the new pool name using the command `kubectl get csp`.
+It can see that new pool will be created on the new node.

+<h3><a class="anchor" aria-hidden="true" id="without-disklist"></a>Without specifiying diskList</h3>

+With this approach, you have created cStor Pool initially using the steps provided [here](/docs/next/configurepools.html#auto-mode).
+With this approach, you have to update the `maxPools` count in the pool configuration YAML(SPC).
+The expansion of the pool can be done using the following steps.

+**Step 1:** Edit the existing pool configuration YAML(SPC) .
+This can be done using `kubeclt edit spc <pool-config.yaml`.

+**Step 2:** Update the `maxPools` count to the new value.
+If existing `maxPools` count is 3 and one new node is added, then `maxPools` will be 4.

+**Step 3:** Save the configuration file and this will automatically update the pool configuration YAML and create new cStor pool on the new node.

-After the change,cStor pool will be created on the new Nodes.
-The cStor Storage Pool details can be get using the following command.
+**Step 4:** Verify the new pool name using the command `kubectl get csp`.
+It can see that new pool will be created on the new node.

-    kubectl get csp

 <br>